dosyago/beamsplitter/README.md

 Any random set of 8192 bytes can, with usefully high probability, form another 10x64 S-box leading to another good beamsplitter hash.

-If this works, beamsplitter would be a **universal hash**, or in other words the set of hashes parameterized by the s-box would form a [*univesal family*](https://en.wikipedia.org/wiki/Universal_hashing)
+If this works, beamsplitter would be a **universal hash**, or in other words the set of hashes parameterized by the s-box would form a [*universal family*](https://en.wikipedia.org/wiki/Universal_hashing)

 ### Random S-boxes Experiment